MilenaKhalil/pipex/README.md

 ## Running the project

-Run the exacutable with folowing parametrs: input file, command one, command two, output file.
+Run the executable with following parameters: input file, command one, command two, output file.
 If you are running the bonus part you can use as many commands as you want.
 Here are some examples:

 ```console